jmbluethner/lama/README.md

 - A Webserver (I tested on Apache2)
 - A valid PHP installation (I tested on 7.3)
 - A SQL Database
 - The RushB-SP Plugin installed on your CS:GO Server

+If you have any errors, which are defenetly not caused by yourself, I'd love to get your error report.
+Write me an E-Mail to: git@nighttimedev.com, with 'rushb' as Subject.